Natural disasters drive inflation, study finds

 "What this study proves is that price stability is threatened by climate change," Vargas said.
 "And according to its precautionary principle - which means their policy should prevent risk - the bank has the responsibility to act."

-On Thursday, Vargas, along with a group of financial activists, protested at current ECB policies by erecting letters made of ice spelling "Zukunft" [Future] outside the Frankfurt HQ.
+Vargas, along with a group of financial activists, protested at current ECB policies by erecting letters made of ice spelling "Zukunft" [Future] outside the Frankfurt HQ.

 "We've been here for a few hours, and the letters are melting rapidly now" he said, in a reference to the rapidly closing time window there is left to act on climate change.